einbahnstrasse/Goldford-ENT3320/resources/week.02/assignment.01.markdown

 * Creativity and thoughtfulness of your musical ideas as recorded in your `bach.roll` MIDI composition.

 ### FEEDBACK
-We will listen to and discuss your work as a group next Monday 2/17.
+We will listen to and discuss your work as a group next Wednesday 2/19.

 * * *